YASHGUPTA2611/MNIST-digit_recognition/README.md

 The digits have been size-normalized and centered in a fixed-size image.

 It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.

+Pre-requisite for this :- Numpy, Tensorflow, Keras, Matplotlib library